JasonGellis/lithic-editor/docs/features.md

 - Maintains image quality and resolution

 ### Processing Visualization
-View step-by-step processing stages to understand how the algorithm works:
+View and save step-by-step processing stages to understand how the algorithm works and to troubleshoot problematic images:

 - Original image analysis
 - Skeletonization process